Autumn Leaves (film): Reception

 Although Bosley Crowther panned the film in The New York Times on August 2, 1956, calling it a "dismal tale", Lawrence Quirk in Motion Picture Herald and William Zinsser in the New York Herald Tribune commented favorably upon the film.
 Autumn Leaves was a modest box-office success.

 Joan Crawford thought highly of the film, deeming it the "best older woman/younger man movie ever made", and added, "Everything clicked on Autumn Leaves.
 The cast was perfect, the script was good, and I think Bob [Aldrich] handled everything well.
 I really think Cliff did a stupendous job; another actor might have been spitting out his lines and chewing the scenery, but he avoided that trap.
 I think the movie on a whole was a lot better than some of the romantic movies I did in the past...but somehow it just never became better known.
 It was eclipsed by What Ever Happened to Baby Jane? with Bette Davis."

 The film has grown in stature among Aldrich fans since its 1956 premiere and is now regarded as one of the director's best films.
 Dan Callahan of Slant Magazine (June 16, 2004) wrote, "All of Aldrich's early work is intriguing, but Autumn Leaves is his secret gem.
 It's been passed over as camp because of its star, Joan Crawford, but Aldrich brings all his hard edges to this woman's picture.
 The collision of his tough style with the soapy material makes for a film that never loses its queasy tension."

+Filmink called it "one of those “I married an abusive husband but it wasn’t his fault he hit me” movies, which probably inspired countless women to stay in toxic relationships, but for all that quite an entertaining film."

-Crawford and Aldrich announced plans to make another film together Storm in the Sun but these plans faltered when Aldrich had a falling out with Columbia.
+Crawford and Aldrich announced plans to make another film together, Storm in the Sun but these plans faltered when Aldrich had a falling out with Columbia.
 However the two later worked together again on Whatever Happened to Baby Jane?.
+Aldrich and Robertson later made Too Late the Hero (1970) together.